• Skip to Content

 L40 SOC 2910 Alternative Facts: An Introduction to the Social Construction of Reality

-Introduction to the concept of social construction — the idea that our "objective" reality is shaped by our social positions and through social interactions.
-Recent political events and social conflicts highlight deep divisions in American society, raising critical questions about the media and objectivity (e.g., alternative facts and "fake" news), networks and segregation (e.g., who talks to whom), who gets to decide what is viewed as "truth," and the role of researchers and academia in combating (or contributing to) misinformation.
-This course explores these questions with a sociological lens.
-We will use foundational sociological theories to learn how to recognize the existence of multiple realities, and consider the implications of social constructionism for key domains of everyday life, American politics, and the production of knowledge.
-We will also discuss the ways that cutting-edge technological innovations and academic research can — or cannot — help us distinguish facts from "alternative" facts.
-Introductory level, no prerequisites.
+This course acts as an introduction to the concept of social construction - the idea that an 'objective' reality is shaped by one's social positions and through social interactions.
+Recent political events and social conflicts highlight deep divisions in American society, raising critical questions about the media and objectivity (e.g., alternative facts and 'fake' news), networks and segregation (e.g., who talks to whom), who gets to decide what is viewed as `truth,' and the role of researchers and academia in combating (or contributing to) misinformation.
+This course explores these questions through a sociological lens.
+Students will use foundational sociological theories to learn how to recognize the existence of multiple realities, and consider the implications of social constructionism for key domains of everyday life, American politics, and the production of knowledge.
+Students will also evaluate the ways that cutting-edge technological innovations and academic research can - or cannot - help people distinguish facts from 'alternative' facts.
+No prerequisite.

 Credit 3 units.
 A&S IQ: SSC Arch: SSC Art: SSC BU: BA EN: S